|

 and six.
 Thirteen days later, a bundle of seven candles wrapped in a sheet with someone's name written on it is retrieved

+from the Thames.
 This lead goes nowhere for Commander Baker and Detective Inspector O'Reilly

 (the case's two leading officers) but it does result in them heading to Africa to further investigate ritual murder.
 Police